 The Resource Guarding Dog

 As already mentioned, in nature, it is perfectly natural and normal for a dominant dog to take and keep possession of items regarded as having high value without there needing to be a fight over it—the attention and affection of a human being considered by dogs to be a valuable resource.
 The UNDIVIDED attention and affection of a human become even more valuable to dogs (this overlaps into the area of Jealousy).
 While natural Resource Guarding may be considered a naturally occurring situation within wild dog packs, it should not be encouraged or allowed in the dynamics of human society or within the human family unit.

 This Is Not Love

 Some people thrive on the feeling of the special attention they get from their dogs.
 Unfortunately, this kind of attention is not healthy or balanced and unless it is corrected and re-balanced, will end badly for you both you and your dog.
-These guarding and aggressive behaviours will not remain contained to isolated situations and will spread to other areas of your dog’s functioning.
+These guarding and aggressive behaviours will not remain contained in isolated situations and spread to other areas of your dog’s functioning.
 The reality is that dogs can respect you, be loyal toward you, and even “love you” without needing to keep everyone and everything away from you.

 Resource Guarding, Jealousy, and Possessiveness have nothing to do with affection.
-This is an issue of being in an unbalanced relationship with your dog where he does not see you or respect you as his leader.
-Instead of being respected as a leader, you have been relegated to a lower social rank and you have been allocated to be one of your dog’s possessions.
+This is an issue of being in an unbalanced relationship with your dog, where he does not see you or respect you as his leader.
+Instead of being respected as a leader, you have been relegated to a lower social rank, and you have been allocated to be one of your dog’s possessions.